Legend of RPS Trading Up 0.2% Over Last 7 Days (LRPS)

 About Legend of RPS

 Legend of RPS’s launch date was August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
+Legend of RPS’s official message board is medium.com/@rpsgame.world.
+Legend of RPS’s official Twitter account is @legend_rps.
 The official website for Legend of RPS is rpsgame.world.
-Legend of RPS’s official Twitter account is @legend_rps.
-The official message board for Legend of RPS is medium.com/@rpsgame.world.

 Legend of RPS Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
-Investors seeking to acquire Legend of RPS should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Legend of RPS using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
+Investors seeking to acquire Legend of RPS should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Legend of RPS using one of the exchanges listed above.

 Receive News & Updates for Legend of RPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Legend of RPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.